kuchnaya-hub/maroon-broccoli/src/pages/about.md

 image_alt: ''
 template: page
 ---
-Behtar Ads is India's own **Short Marketing** Videos Ads App.
+Behtar Ads is India's own **Short Marketing** Video Ads App.
 A hot new stage to show our flaming talent to the world out there.

-Want to promote your *Reseller App Products* on across social media?
+Want to promote your *Reseller App Products* across social media?

 **Hiring**  *a graphics designer or video professional* **too expensive?** Fear not!
 We got you covered.